-Franklin River Rafting 9-day ExpeditionLaunceston - Franklin River
+Franklin River Rafting 9-day Expedition9 days - Guided Walk Package

-Please note that a compulsory pre-departure briefing is held the day before the trip commences at 2pm, so you need to be in Launceston the day before the trip departs before 2pm.
+Please note that a compulsory pre-departure briefing is held the day before the trip, it commences at 2pm, you will need to be in Launceston the day before the trip.

 An early start today, we leave Launceston at 6.00am and drive to our put-in point at Collingwood Bridge.
 We aim to be there around 12:00 noon and here we will inflate and load our rafts.
 Before getting on the water the guides will provide a safety briefing and instruction in paddling the raft.
 Our destination this day is the junction of the Franklin and Collingwood rivers or downstream to the Aesthesia Ravine.

 Today we will tackle the Log Jam, Nasty Notch, Descension Gorge and float calmly through the Irenabyss and camp just on the side of the river below the gorge.

 This is a long day, with some interesting paddling on the way with numerous campsites to be found on this upper stretch of the river.

 We reach the Great Ravine and the first major portage at the Churn.
 There are also some difficult sections along the river prior to reaching the Churn.
 We camp at Coruscades Camp within the Great Ravine.

 Takes us to the Rafters Basin and out of the Great Ravine.
 We paddle and portage through Coruscades, Livingstone’s Cut, Thunderush and the Cauldron to the Mousehole.
 It is only a 2km paddle now from Mousehole to Rafter’s Basin where we camp for the night.